 As far as literary critique goes, the central question seems to be: are the ghosts real, or is the governess just bonkers?
 On the one hand, the story alludes to Jane Eyre and the governess can be likened to both the character of Jane and the character of Bertha (the mad wife that Rochester locked in the attic).
 This would seem to indicate that she is, in fact, nuts.
 On the other hand, nothing that James writes actually confirms this, and what fun is a ghost story if it was all a delusion in the end?
 In the end, all critics pretty much fall into one of three camps:

-- Trying to work it out is stupid, it defeats the purpose and ignores the masterful way that James created ambiguity in his storytelling.
+3) Trying to work it all out is stupid, it defeats the purpose and ignores the masterful way that James created ambiguity in his storytelling.

 My tl;dr summary of The Turn Of The Screw would be this: a governess goes bonkers and starts seeing ghosts (that may or may not be real), kind of like an old-timey Sixth Sense, but told in the wordiest-possible way.

 P.S.
-I figured, while I was at it, I’d go ahead and read The Golden Bowl next… stay tuned for the review next week!
+I figured, while I was at it, I’d go ahead and read The Golden Bowl next… and my review is up now!

 My favourite Amazon reviews of The Turn Of The Screw: